 Slowing climate change starts with tangible steps like this.
-Measuring and understanding environmental impact is how we collectively make progress towards building a sustainable economy.
+Measuring and understanding environmental impact is how we collectively make progress toward building a sustainable economy.

 Key Updates for This Year’s CDP

-You can find helpful information and new technical notes for 2018 submissions on the CDP Guidance Page.
+You can find helpful information and new technical notes for annual submissions on the CDP Guidance Page.

 Don’t Leave “Money on the Table”